Calling all Maitlands,

 Clan Maitland Society welcomes all people with these names (or descended from someone with these names) as kinsfolk.

 Maitlands are directly descended from the original Norman Mautalent who is recorded by charters witnessed by Roberto Mautalant in Yorkshire from 1138 to 1145.
 By 1157 he is recorded as a vassal of the Vescy family at Alnwick in Northumberland.
 At that time it was part of Scotland.
 Mautalents are recorded many times in Northumberland thereafter until 1314.
-Richard Mautalent is recorded at at Thirlestane in Lauderdale in 1258, and branches became established in Aberdeenshire and Galloway around 1400.
+Richard Mautalent is recorded at Thirlestane in Lauderdale in 1258, and branches became established in Aberdeenshire and Galloway around 1400.
 Anyone who bears the name, or is descended from someone bearing the name is almost certainly a blood relative.
-Some have taken the name, from choice, or as descendents of former slaves.
+A few people have taken the name, from choice, or as descendents of former slaves.

 Lauderdales, mainly an American family, have clear evidence of their descent from the Maitlands.
 Lauderdales have also been resident in Northumberland since 1703.

 Maitlen and Maizlan are also considered variants of Maitland.
 Medlins whose family comes from Scotland are almost certainly Maitlands, but other Medlins whose family came from England may be from a different family.